 The USHJA was conceived at a breakfast meeting during the July 2003 USEF Board of Directors meeting in Lexington, Kentucky.
 At this meeting, a small group agreed that it was the right time to form an organization that would represent all levels of hunter and jumper participants under the umbrella of USEF.
 Steering and Advisory committees were created to help in the formation of this organization.

-The Steering Committee met in Newark, NJ on November 3-4, 2003, to formalize the development of a national organization to represent the interests of the hunter and jumper community.
-Steering Committee members present were Louise Serio, Geoff Teall, Louise Otten, Chrystine Tauber, Archie Cox, Beth Miner, Tracey Weinberg, Bill Turner, Mindy Darst, Debbie Bass, Jeff Wirthman, Judy Richter, Wilson Dennehy, Marianne Kutner (Legal Counsel), Bill Moroney, Sue Pinckney (USEF Liaison), Michele Perla (AHJF Liaison) and Kathy Meyer, Event Facilitator.
+The Steering Committee met in Newark, New Jersey, on November 3-4, 2003, to formalize the development of a national organization to represent the interests of the hunter and jumper community.
+Steering Committee members present were Louise Serio, Geoff Teall, Louise Otten, Chrystine Tauber, Archie Cox, Beth Miner, Tracey Weinberg, Bill Turner, Mindy Darst, Debbie Bass, Jeff Wirthman, Judy Richter, Wilson Dennehy, Marianne Kutner (Legal Counsel), Bill Moroney, Sue Pinckney (USEF Liaison), Michele Perla (AHJF Liaison) and Event Facilitator Kathy Meyer.

 The mission of the USHJA is to unify and represent the interests of all levels of participants in order to promote and enhance the hunter/jumper discipline and provide educational experiences in a manner that will benefit both horses and members.

 Included in the mission statement are some of the key reasons for formation of this organization: